dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned integer key.

 * query-extended and response-extended which are of type Extended Information.
-* delay-useconds and delay-pseconds which are integers (The delay can be negative if the network stack/capture library returns them out of order.)
+* delay is a positive or negative integer (The delay can be negative if the network stack/capture library returns packets out of order.)

 <!-- Evade mmark bug -->